-(From 2002 Vintage) The legacy of Sassicaia begins in 1944, when Mario Incisa acquired a number of Cabernet Sauvignon and Franc vine cuttings and planted them on a sloping hillside of the San Guido estate, called Castiglioncello after the 11th-century castle at the vineyard's upper edge.
+(From 2012 Vintage) The legacy of Sassicaia begins in 1944, when Mario Incisa acquired a number of Cabernet Sauvignon and Franc vine cuttings and planted them on a sloping hillside of the San Guido estate, called Castiglioncello after the 11th-century castle at the vineyard's upper edge.
 This tiny, 3.75-acre vineyard stood alone until 1965, when a second Cabernet vineyard was planted with cuttings from the Castiglioncello parcel; the gravelly, 30-acre plot would give the wine its name: Sassicaia, "the place of many stones".
 This and a slightly more elevated microclimate of 20 acres, called Aianova, were planted in phases between 1965 and 1985, bringing plantings to the present extent of 90 acres in vines averaging 20 to 25 years of age.

 Wine & Spirits(From 2004 Vintage) Rating: 88/100 - As reviewed by Wine & Spirits Magazine on 04/08

 Antonio Galloni(From 2004 Vintage) Rating: 93/100 - As reviewed by The Wine Advocate in Issue 171

 Wine Advocate(From 2004 Vintage) Rating: 93/100 - As reviewed in Wine Advocate # 171 on Jun-07

 Wine Spectator(From 2004 Vintage) Rating: 94/100 - As reviewed by Wine Spectator